 What Is Alternative Medicine?

 The word holistic refers to a whole-body approach that addresses the health of the pet’s physical and emotional being.
 Alternative simply means “in addition to” and not specifically “instead of” other modalities.
+Learn about homeopathy in this post.

-Rather that treating the “symptom” of disease, the holistic practitioner looks at the entire animal: diet, exercise, behavior, emotions, and even the environment.
+Rather than treating the “symptom” of disease, the holistic practitioner looks at the entire animal: diet, exercise, behavior, emotions, and even the environment.
 Conventional “western” medicine tends to focus on the disease, while holistic medicine focuses on the patient.

 Other terms are used to describe holistic medicine, including “natural” and “alternative.”
 My favorite term, though, is “integrated medicine” because that means the best of all worlds—a combined approach of conventional partnered with holistic for the ideal help for your dog and cat.